class documentation

-Sofomore framework for multiobjective optimization, with the
+Sofomore framework for multiobjective optimization, with the ask-and-tell interface.

-See: [Toure, Cheikh, et al. "Uncrowded Hypervolume Improvement:
+See: [Toure, Cheikh, et al. "Uncrowded Hypervolume Improvement: COMO-CMA-ES and the Sofomore framework."
+GECCO'19-Genetic and Evolutionary Computation Conference.
+2019.].

 Calling Sequences

-- ``moes = Sofomore(list_of_solvers_instances, reference_point, opts)``
+• moes = Sofomore(list_of_solvers_instances, reference_point, opts)

 Arguments